Beer is as old as pizza

 Pasteur opened the way to accurate control of the conversion of sugar to

-Beer went to America with Christopher Columbus.
+Beer didn't go to America with Christopher Columbus.
 When he arrived, he noticed

 that the natives were making a brew "of maize resembling English